JoshuaWise/vapr-compress/README.md

 ## Usage

-This plugin applies compression to Vapr responses.
+This plugin applies standard compression to Vapr responses.

 Any options passed to the plugin are forwarded to the [zlib](https://nodejs.org/api/zlib.html#zlib_class_options) core module.